-GOVER1 Restricting commercial influence on policy development

-There are robust procedures to restrict commercial influences on the development of policies related to food environments where they have conflicts of interest with improving population nutrition

-- Includes government policies, guidelines, codes of conduct or other mechanisms to guide actions and decision-making by government employees, for example conflict of interest declaration procedures - Includes procedures to manage partnerships with private companies or peak bodies representing industries that are consulted for the purpose of developing policy, for example committee procedural guidelines or terms of reference - Includes publicly available, up-to-date registers of lobbyist and/or their activities

-- USA: Mandatory and publicly accessible lobby registers exist at the federal level, as well as in nearly every state.
+GOVER1 Restricting commercial influence on policy development Food-EPI good d practice statement ist procedures to restrict commercial influences on the development of policies related to food where they have conflicts of interest with improving population nutrition Definitions and scope Includes government policies, guidelines, codes of conduct or other mechanisms to guide actions and decision-making by government employees, for example conflict of interest declaration procedures Includes procedures to manage partnerships with private companies or peak bodies representing industries that are consulted for the purpose of developing policy, for example committee procedural guidelines or terms of reference - Includes publicly available, up-to-date registers of lobbyist and/or their activities International examples - USA : Mandatory and publicly accessible lobby registers exist at the federal level, as well as in nearly every state.
 Financial information must be disclosed, and the register is enforced through significant sanctions.
-A number of pieces of legislation uphold compliance with the register including Lobbying Disclosure Act of 1995 and the Honest Leadership and Open Government Act 2007. - New Zealand: The State Services Commission has published Best Practice Guidelines for Departments Responsible for Regulatory Processes with Significant Commercial Implications.
-They cover the development and operation of a regulatory process and include specific references to principles around stakeholder relationship management. - Australia: The Australian Public Service Commission's Values and Code of Conduct includes a number of relevant sections such as the Conflict of Interest, Working with the Private Sector and other Stakeholders and the Lobbying Code of Conduct.

-Federal Context There is currently a ban on political contributions from corporations, trade unions, associations and groups federally.
+A number of pieces of legislation uphold compliance with the register including Lobbying Disclosure Act of 1995 and the Honest Leadership and Open Government Act 2007.
+New Zealand: The State Services Commission has published Best Practice Guidelines for Departments Responsible for Regulatory Processes with Significant Commercial Implications.
+They cover the development and operation of a regulatory process and include specific references to principles around stakeholder relationship management92.
+Australia: The Australian Public Service Commission's Values and Code of Conduct includes a number of relevant sections such as the Conflict of Interest, Working with the Private Sector and other Stakeholders and the Lobbying Code of Conduct.
+Context Federal Context There is currently a ban on political contributions from corporations, trade unions, associations and groups federally.
 Provincial Context Provincially, Alberta, Manitoba, Quebec, Ontario and Nova Scotia prohibit corporate and union donations.

-In 2014, the government tabled The Paid Lobbying Act, which would have required territorial consultant lobbyists or in-house lobbyists to register.
-The Act never received assent.

-Conflict of Interest (Members and Ministers) Act - Ministers must disclose all engagement with any businesses or corporations.
-They cannot participate in the making of a decision in the legislative Assembly or in the Cabinet to further their own private interests.
-This precludes members or ministers from accepting fees, benefits or gifts in connection with performance of their public duties.
-A Conflict of Interest Commission has been established to advise members, ministers and former ministers about whether or not they are or would be in conflict of interest

-According to the Elections Act, the government may not accept any anonymous contribution.
-Donations made at meetings or rallies held for political purposes are deemed not to be anonymous.
-Any donations by unincorporated groups such as trade unions or political parties must be accompanied with a statement including the name and address of the trade union, and then name and address of an individual who is a principal.
-For any donations made, receipts must be issued.
-These receipt forms must be made available to the chief electoral office upon request.
-Each registered political party must file and annual revenue return.
-In addition, a candidate or registered political party shall not accept a contribution of more than \$50 from an unincorporated group unless it is accompanied by a statement disclosing the individual and address of the group.
-Information on annual contributions to political parties in the calendar year are published by the Chief Electoral Officer of Yukon in accordance with the Elections Act.
+Policy details According to the Lobbyists Registration Act, 1998 93 , A consultant lobbyist shall file a return with the registrar not later than 10 days after commencing performance of an undertaking.
+For in-house lobbyists, the senior officer of a person or partnership that employs an in-house lobbyist shall file a return with the registrar, within two months after the day on which that person becomes an in-house lobbyist; and within 30 days either before or after the expiration of each six-month period after the date of filing the previous return.
+The Integrity Commissioner acts as the registrar.
+The public can search the registry at: http://lobbyist.oico.on.ca/Pages/Public/PublicSearch/Default.aspx

+According to the Conflict of Interest Rules for Public Servants (ministry) and Former Public Servants (Ministry)94, current and former public servants have to disclose any matter (including corporate involvement) and cannot participate in any meetings (and therefore voting) where a conflict of interest may arise.

+The Ontario Government has an Open Government Engagement Team to provide advice to the government on open government initiatives95.

+According to the Election Finances Act96, contributions to parties, constituency associations, nomination contestant, candidates and leadership contestants may be made only by persons, individually.
+Contributions over \$25 cannot be given in the form of cash.
+Anonymous contributions cannot be accepted (or must be handed over to the Chief Electoral Officer).
+Contributions by a single person cannot exceed \$1,200 annually.
+Receipts must be issued and required by the Chief Electoral Officer for every contribution accepted.